leekangtaqi/react-ecosystems-skeleton/README.md

 ## Addons

-* use propTypes to validate props
+* Use propTypes to validate props

     [ref: ] <a href="https://www.npmjs.com/package/react-immutable-proptypes">if immutable</a>

-* resolve of authentication
+* Solution of authentication
     * handle it in route middleware
     * [ref: ] <a href="https://github.com/mjrussell/redux-auth-wrapper">react-redux-router</a>